ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._13_Adventures_in_Covariance.md

 ## 12     6    -2.58  -0.189  not       F
 ```

-Our version of Figure 13.6.b., depicting two-dimensional shrinkage for the partially-pooled multilevel estimates (posterior means) relative to the unpooled coefficients, calculated from the data.
+Here's our version of Figure 13.6.b., depicting two-dimensional shrinkage for the partially-pooled multilevel estimates (posterior means) relative to the unpooled coefficients, calculated from the data.
 The [ggrepel package](https://cran.r-project.org/web/packages/ggrepel/index.html) and its `geom_text_repel()` function will help us with the in-plot labels.

 ```r